Ph.D. in Clinical Psychology FAQ

 Applicants are required to indicate their interest in a Major Area of Study on the application.
 The Major Area of Study field on the application form allows the applicant to identify their interest in one of the four Major Areas of Study (Child/Adolescent, Forensic, Health, Neuropsychology).
-It is important to note that applicants can indicate “Undecided” or identify interest in our General Track on the application form.
+It is important to note that applicants can indicate “Undecided” or identify interest in our General Track on the application form as well.
 As noted above, this expressed interest and identification of primary and secondary faculty members is used to guide the application review process and ensures that the application is reviewed by faculty members most closely aligned with the applicant’s interests.
 The applicant is not locked into the Major Area of Study listed on the application form.
 Once accepted, there is no requirement that a student complete a Major Area of Study.
 A student can alter and change a Major Area of Study based on consultation with their primary faculty mentor and the DCT.

 I Already Have an MA Degree from Another University – Does that Help in Any Way?